FRANK R. BAUMGARTNER DEPARTMENT OF POLITICAL SCIENCE |

 Another point from Sarah about what types of things to use as your writing sample: "I will say that the one other thing I've noticed, sitting on a hiring committee and advising our own graduate students during the job market process last year, is that some students do not seem to realize the importance of sending at least one solid, clean chapter of the dissertation as a writing sample.
 This is particularly true for ABD students, and it always surprises me when I review a candidate's file or see what our students are preparing to send out when someone who is still a student sends only co-authored pieces and none of the dissertation itself.
 It doesn't seem like something that should need to be stressed, but I've encountered it enough times now to always remind our students about when they are preparing their packets."
 Bottom line: employers want to see the dissertation so they can judge the quality and potential of your most important intellectual product from graduate school.

-Here is the most recent (2014) report from APSA on job placement nationwide.
+Here is the most a 2014 report from APSA on job placement nationwide.

-Many employers will as for a Diversity Statement.
+Many employers will ask for a Diversity Statement.
 Here is some advice from the UNC Writing Center about what to consider when putting one together.
-Some of our recent alums may also have statements they'd be iwlling to share.
-If you need to see one, please contact Frank Baumgartner and he'll put you in touch with the right person or two.

 There are many types of colleges and universities in the country.
 Here is a web page that indicates their networks of connections, or what each of them consider to be their own peers (courtesy of Chronicle of Higher Education).